 Space: (S) Volumetric extent including the dimensions of height, depth, and width (reflects three variables of extent with an interval metric) within which physical reality manifests.

-Substrate: The source of all distinctions of extent and content: There is STC: a Space substrate, a Time substrate and a special kind of substrate of "Consciousness" (C-substrate).
+Substrate: Source of all distinctions of extent and content: Reality consists of STC: a Space substrate, a Time substrate and a special kind of substrate of "Consciousness" (C-substrate).

 Superpsi: Living agent psi at its most extreme as a theoretical alternative to Survival.